Painting a microwave can be a daunting task if you don’t know what you’re doing.

 If everything works perfectly, then begin spraying the microwave until the entire surface is covered in paint.

-Avoid splattering too much paint in one spot; instead, try to maintain the evenness of your paint coat.
+Avoid splattering too much paint in one spot; try to maintain the evenness of your paint coat.

 Apply the paint multiple times to prevent dripping, but make sure the surface is dry, polished, and wiped clean between each application before moving on to the next application.